 Where to Stay Near Zion’s Kolob Canyons District

-6. Agate Fossil Beds National Monument
+8. Agate Fossil Beds National Monument

 Nebraska

 The Agate Fossil Beds National Monument, managed by the National Park Service, provides a glimpse into life on the High Plains 20-plus million years ago.
 It’s a prehistoric fossil hotspot that features two trails for visitors to hike and explore.
+The one-mile Daemonelix Trail reveals original fossil exhibits of creatures that lived in the Miocene (about 23 million to five million years), and the 2.8-mile wheelchair-accessible paved Fossil Hills Trail takes you to historic dig sites where you walk the same ground that paleontologists walked when they found the Miocene-age bonebed.

-Where to Stay Near Agate Fossil Beds National Monument
+Where to stay near Agate Fossil Beds National Monument

 Agate Fossil Beds does not offer camping or overnight stays within Park Service boundaries.
 However, there are great options in surrounding communities.
 Just an hour north of the monument is Our Heritage Guest Ranch, a working dude ranch and itself national landmark surrounded by the Oglala National Grasslands.
 Families can enjoy trail horseback rides, day-to-day ranch experiences, prime stargazing, and even continue their fossil exploration through a guided tour in the White River Badlands of northwest Nebraska.